 Alpha explores life and the Christian faith in a relaxed, informal setting.
 Come and eat, make friends and ask questions.
-Each week there is a free meal / tea, coffee and cakes, a short presentation followed by discussion in small groups.
+Each week there is free meal and a short presentation, followed by discussion in small groups.

 Or for more information, please get in touch:

 020 8690 4646 (Mon-Fri, 9am-5pm)

 Alpha consists of nine sessions looking at topics such as Who is Jesus?
 Why and how to pray?
 Why read the Bible?
 It runs on a termly basis – nine evenings with one Saturday.

 It is for anyone who wants to investigate Christianity, and also for new Christians and people who want to reconnect with God.